 Over the past 30 years, Professor Bachleda has worked in North Africa, the Middle East, the USA, the United Kingdom and Australia in a variety of management, quality, and learning roles, in both academia and industry.

 Her leadership positions include: Chief Executive Officer of a leading accredited corporation providing executive and continuing education; Director of a small corporate law firm; Assistant Vice-President for Academic Affairs in an accredited American-style university located in Morocco; and more recently Deputy Vice-Chancellor at the University of Gibraltar.
 In these roles, she has provided leadership in strategic planning, quality assurance, staff performance management and development, programme design and implementation, resource allocation and statutory compliance.
 She also possesses extensive experience in establishing accreditation-compliant processes and in business development.
 Her main research interests lie in the fields of consumer behaviour and services marketing.
 She was awarded Outstanding Paper in the 2017 Emerald Literati Network Awards for Excellence.

 University of Cambridge

 He is a Fellow of the British Academy (where he has sat on a number of committees) and a Member of the Academia Europaea, and has been decorated by the President of Italy for his services to history.
-He won the Mountbatten Maritime Award and the British Academy Medal following the publication of his most recent book, The Great Sea: a Human History of the Mediterranean, published by Penguin Books in 2011 and translated into eight languages, with more translations in preparation.
-His other books include a biography of Emperor Frederick II and The Discovery of Mankind: Atlantic Encounters in the Age of Columbus (Yale UP, 2008).
+He won the Mountbatten Maritime Award and the British Academy Medal following the publication of his most recent book The Great Sea: a Human History of the Mediterranean, published by Penguin Books in 2011 and translated into eight languages, with more translations in preparation.
+His other books include a biography of Emperor Frederick II and The Discovery of Mankind: Atlantic Encounters in the Age of Columbus (Yale University Press, 2008).